 Climate Fund investments in brief

 The Climate Fund invests in large-scale climate and environmental projects in which the fund’s investment is crucial to enable the project’s realisation in the first place, on a larger scale, or earlier than it would with funding from elsewhere.
 If this kind of clear added value from the state’s participation cannot be identified from the investment, the Climate Fund will not take part in the project.

 As a state-owned special-assignment company the Climate Fund aims at fulfilling its task as efficiently as possible and creating societal impact instead of maximising its own revenue.
 In the long term the Climate Fund’s investments and funding must, however, be self-supporting when assessed as a whole.

 The Climate Fund focuses on capital loans as its primary funding instrument.
 In addition, investing in funds and expansion into debt instruments can be considered in certain cases.
-The company also reserves the right to use other instruments permitted by its operational guidelines when necessary, but the company will not award direct grants or subsidies.
+The company also reserves the right to use other instruments permitted by its operational guidelines when necessary, but the company will not award direct grants.
 The Climate Fund can participate in investment projects led by either private or public actors, or public-private-partnerships.